StevenHappiness/Week4-CourseProject/README.md

 nm <- gsub("Mag","Magnitude",nm)
 names(msd) <- nm

-#create a second, independent tidy data set with the average of each variable for each activity and each subject.
+#6#create a second, independent tidy data set with the average of each variable for each activity and each subject.
 library(tidyr)
 newmsd <- group_by(msd,activity,subject) %>%
     summarize_all(mean)